top of page

 To protect yourself from phishing attacks, it is crucial to be able to identify potential warning signs.
 Here are some common indicators that can help you recognize a phishing attempt:

-1. Suspicious Sender: Pay close attention to the sender's email address or the URL of the website.
+Pay close attention to the sender's email address or the URL of the website.
 Phishers often use slight variations or misspellings of legitimate domain names.
+If something looks even slightly off, treat it as a red flag and verify the sender before engaging with the message.

 Preventive Measures Against Phishing Attacks